 CLASS OF '70 SEEKS GRADUATE MEMORIES OF VIETNAM

-Phase II of the Pavilion is an interactive computer display describing the history of the war and the role of air operations through the eyes of graduates who participated in the war in any capacity.
+The Class of 1970 began Phase II of the project in May 2013 by adding the first of several planned interactive screens to tell the story of the Vietnam War and the role of air operations through the eyes of graduates who participated in the war in any capacity.
 If you served in or have memories of the war in SEA, please click here for additional information.